Attention Residue Management: 5-Step Clearing Protocol

 Takes under 2 min

-Research on embodied cognition by Barsalou shows that physical state changes support cognitive state changes [7].
+Research on embodied cognition by Barsalou shows that physical state changes support cognitive state changes, with cognition grounded in the modality-specific systems for perception and action [7].
 When you stay seated in the same position, your body continues reinforcing the previous cognitive state.
-Standing up and physically moving to a different location reduces attention residue more effectively than any purely mental technique because the body’s movement signals the brain to release cognitive resources tied to the previous physical context.
+Standing up and physically moving to a different location changes your bodily and environmental state, and grounded cognition theory holds that the body’s perceptual and motor systems are integral to cognition [7].
+Pairing that physical shift with the transition ritual is our practical application; Barsalou’s review establishes the general principle, not the specific attention-residue mechanism.

 Step 4: Cue (30 seconds)

-Set up the physical and digital environment for your next task.
-Open the relevant document.
-Pull up your research materials.
-Place your notes where you can see them.
-These environmental cues prime your brain for the new cognitive context.
+Set up your space for the task you are about to start.
+Open the document.
+Pull up the materials you need.
+Put your notes where you can see them.
+These cues prime your brain for the new context before you have written a word.

 Step 5: Commit (30 seconds)

-Perform one small action on the new task.
-Write one sentence.
+Take one small action on the new task.
+Write a single sentence.
 Type one line of code.
-Read one paragraph of your source material.
-This micro-commitment anchors your attention in the new context and breaks the residue’s hold.
+Read one paragraph of the source.
+This tiny commitment plants your attention in the new context and loosens the residue’s grip.

 Write down all open loops, unresolved questions, and next actions from the previous task.